andrewsiemer/matrix-os/README.md

 # MatrixOS

-A modular LED matrix display system with IPC-based sandboxed apps for Raspberry Pi.
+A modular LED matrix display system with process-isolated apps for Raspberry Pi.

 ## Architecture

-MatrixOS is designed with a clean separation between the **core system** and **apps**:
+MatrixOS uses a clean separation between the **core system** and **apps**.
+Each app runs in its own process, completely isolated from the main render loop.

 ```
 src/matrix_os/